ropensci-archive/opendata/opendata.md

 -   Various packages provide datasets intended for those working in specific disciplines, such as <pkg>archdata</pkg> for archeaology, <pkg>agridat</pkg> for agriculture, <pkg>astrodatR</pkg> for astronomy, <pkg>historydata</pkg> for history, and <pkg>insuranceData</pkg> for insurance.
 -   <pkg>babynames</pkg> contains all U.S. baby names provided by the Social Security Administration that were used for at least 5 children of either sex.
--   <pkg>emdatr</pkg> provided information on human and financial losses for more than 20,000 global natural disasters since 1900.
+-   emdatr ([Archived on CRAN](https://cran.r-project.org/src/contrib/Archive/emdatr)) provided information on human and financial losses for more than 20,000 global natural disasters since 1900.
 -   <pkg>ergmharris</pkg> contains a network data set consisting of 1283 local health departments and the communication links among them along with several attributes.
 -   <pkg>fds</pkg> and <pkg>Mcomp</pkg> contain a variety of time series datasets.
 -   <pkg>gapminder</pkg> is an excerpt of the [Gapminder.org](http://www.gapminder.org) dataset including life expectancy, GDP per capita, and population, every five years, from 1952 to 2007, for 142 countries.